-I am currently a PhD student working under the supervision of Dr. Margrit Betke and Dr. Stan Sclaroff with the Image and Video Computing research group at Boston University's Department of Computer Science.
+I am currently a PhD candidate working under the supervision of Dr. Margrit Betke and Dr. Stan Sclaroff with the Image and Video Computing research group at Boston University's Department of Computer Science.
 I attained a Master of Science degree in Computer Science from Boston University in 2014, and a Bachelor of Arts degree from Connecticut College in 2012 where I majored in Computer Science and Architectural Studies and completed a certificate program in Arts and Technology.
 I have had the opportunity to intern at Disney Research (Summer 2015) and Adobe Creative Technologies Lab (Summer 2016).

 Ajjen Joshi, Linda Tickle-Degnen, Sarah Gunnery, Terry Ellis, Margrit Betke

-International Conference on Pervasive Technologies Related to Assistive Environments (PETRA), 2016.
+ACM International Conference on Pervasive Technologies Related to Assistive Environments (PETRA), 2016.
 Oral.

 Ajjen Joshi, Camille Monnier, Margrit Betke, Stan Sclaroff